-In this way, the framework is completely differentiable and can be trained in an end-to-end manner.

-- (3) Outperform prior methods across three domains, including the Google Research Football environment, achieving a 10.5% increase in reward.
+- Develop a novel graph-attention communication protocol for MARL that utilizes 1) a Scheduler to solve the problems of when to communicate and whom to address messages to, and 2) a Message Processor using GATs with dynamic directed graphs to integrate and process messages. - Enable GATs in the Message Processor to maintain gradients from graph-based operations, which is not supported by standard GATs.
+In this way, the framework is fully differentiable and can be trained in an end-to-end manner. - 3.
+Outperform prior methods across three domains, including the Google Research Football environment, achieving a 10.5% increase in reward.
 Further, MAGIC learns to communicate 27.4% more efficiently than the average baseline.
-These results set a new state-of-the-art in MARL. - (4) Demonstrate our algorithm on physical robots in a 3-vs.-2 soccer scenario on a physical, multi-robot testbed.
+These results set a new state-of-the-art in communication-based MARL. - 4.
+Demonstrate our algorithm on physical robots in a 3vs.-2 soccer scenario on a physical, multi-robot testbed (Section 2 in the supplementary).